• Blog

-Often times people put an emotional wall around them.
+Often times people put emotional walls around them.
 This is done because most likely they were hurt in the past and are afraid of getting hurt again.
 We build these walls to protect a broken heart or hide our identity

 We build up emotional walls because of things that may have happened to us in our childhood.
 Perhaps you grew up in a home where it was not ok to share your feelings or emotions.
 Your feelings were not validated by anyone in your home.
 Because of this, you learned how to manage and keep your feelings and emotions to yourself.
 These painful events get reinforced as time goes by.
 As you began to build your wall, you may have felt very vulnerable and needed to stop the vulnerability.
 Therefore, not realizing that vulnerability helps us develop deep loving relationships.